nrwl/nx/docs/nx-cloud/tutorial/circle.md

 ### Configuring the Comparison Range for Affected Commands

 To understand which projects are affected, Nx uses the Git history and the [project graph](/core-features/explore-graph).
-Git has the knowledge which files changed, and the Nx project graph has the knowledge which projects those files belong to.
+Git knows which files changed, and the Nx project graph knows which projects those files belong to.

 The affected command takes a `base` and `head` commit.
 The default `base` is your `main` branch and the default `head` is your current file system.
 This is generally what you want when developing locally, but in CI, you need to customize these values.
-This is generally what you want when developing locally, but in CI, you might want to customize these values.

 The goal of the CI pipeline is to make sure that the current state of the repository is a good one.
 To ensure this, we want to verify all the changes **since the last successful CI run** - not just since the last commit on `main`.

-While you could do this manually by yourself, we created the [`nrwl/nx` Circle CI orb](https://github.com/nrwl/nx-orb#background) to help with that.
+While you could calculate this yourself, we created the [`nrwl/nx` Circle CI orb](https://github.com/nrwl/nx-orb#background) to help with that.
 It provides you with the `nx/set-shas` step which automatically sets the `$NX_BASE` and `$NX_HEAD` environment variables to the correct commit SHAs for you to use in the affected command.

 In order to use the `nrwl/nx` orb, you need to enable the use of third-party Circle CI orbs in your organization settings.
 In the Circle CI project dashboard, go to `Organization Settings -> Security` and select `Yes` under Orb Security Settings: Allow Uncertified Orbs.